In recent years, China has taken a top spot in the global production of consumer products.

 You can choose to ship your items one of two ways.

 Carrier airmail is fast, but is better for smaller orders and can be expensive.
+Sea Freight is ideal for larger items or shipments and is more affordable.

-You can ship either as a Full Container Load (FLC), which is using an entire shipping container, or as a Less than Container Load (LCL) which is sharing space with other shipments.
+You can ship either as a Full Container Load (FLC), which is using an entire shipping container or as a Less than Container Load (LCL) which is sharing space with other shipments.

-There can be delays due to customs hold-ups, the vessel not sailing on time, or any number of reasons.
+The FLC is cheaper if you have a large enough load to make it worthwhile.
+If shipping by sea, make sure that you allow plenty of time for arrival.
+There can be delays due to customs hold-ups, the vessel not sailing on time, or any other reasons.

 You can make the process a lot simpler by hiring a customs broker.